art-from-the-machine/Mantella/README.md

 Just a couple of notes, the PapyrusUtil issue mentioned in this video can be resolved by installing the VR version of the file (under "Miscellaneous") if you are a VR user.
 You also do not need to download the voice models manually if you have Nexus Premium (see below for instructions).

+## Whisper
+guillaumekln's Faster-Whisper version of Whisper is used as Speech-To-Text engine by Mantella.
+The engine is **already part of the executable** and will download a chosen model automatically when launched.
+Uses a single CPU core by default when listening to the set default Windows microphone.
+Alternatively text input can be enabled by setting `microphone_enabled = 0` within _config.ini_ file.

+It is reasonably fast even in CPU mode with the base model. _**Optionally**_ to use GPU/CUDA mode, some extra files are required, see [Faster Whisper documentation](https://github.com/guillaumekln/faster-whisper#gpu).
+Note that _cuBLAS_ may already be part of the CUDA Toolkit, so you may only require the _`cudnn_###_infer64_8.dll`_ files to be beside the Mantella executable.
+Afterwards enable `process_device = cuda` under `[Microphone]` within Mantella's _config.ini_.

 ## xVASynth
+xVASynth is used as Text-To-Speech engine by Mantella due to being free open-source software and already having Skyrim voice models trained.
 1. Download xVASynth via [Steam](https://store.steampowered.com/app/1765720/xVASynth/) or [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/44184).

 2. Download xVASynth trained voice models of Skyrim for all or any characters that you are likely to encounter.
 If downloading all models sounds a bit daunting, you can start with the "Male Nord" and "Male Soldier" voice models to at least allow talking to Skyrim guards.
 You will have to do this manually through the Nexus Mods page or automatically using Nexus Premium, whose API is implemented within xVASynth: